Amsterdam/afvalcontainers/api/README.rst

 ===================

- 1. Create a parkeervakken database.
+ 1. Create a afvalcontainers database.

  2. Add the postgis extension